michaelyaacoub/michaelyaacoub/README.md

 - ⚡ Fun fact: ...
 -->

-- ✨ I’m a software developer, I have a passion for building things for the web and tech the all way.
+- ✨ I’m a software developer, I have a passion for building things from scratch, know how things were built and why things were built the way they are.

 - 🌱 I’m currently taking CS50

 - 💾 I'm pretty much always learning about something.
 Right now, it's Python and writing articles.

 - ✉ Chat with me on LinkedIn, /michaelyaacoub7

 - 😄 Pronouns: He/Him